hrittikhere/workshop-ec2-vscode/README.md

 ### ⚠️ Cleaning Up

+> **Warning**
-This workshop uses AWS services that are mostly covered by the Free Tier allowance - ONLY if your account is less than 12 months old.
+> This workshop uses AWS services that are mostly covered by the Free Tier allowance - ONLY if your account is less than 12 months old.
 For accounts passed the free tier eligibility, it may incur some costs.
 To minimize the cost, **make sure you delete resources used in this workshop when you are finished.**